Orientation to 21things4students

 - Use some or all of it as a resume or for a job application

-- Google slides: use the File menu>Make a copy to add it to your own drive space.
+- Select Copy to make a copy to add it to your own drive space.

 A short demonstration of accessing and editing the Google slideshow template is located below.